 Where to Stay

-If you’re needing accommodation near White Scar Cave, it’s best to stay in the nearby beautiful village of Ingleton.
-Below, we’ll talk about the best budget, mid-range and luxury options in Ingleton.
+If you need accommodation near White Scar Cave, it’s best to stay in the nearby beautiful village of Ingleton.
+Below, we’ll talk about the best budget, mid-range and luxury accommodation options in Ingleton.

-- Mid-range – Craven Heifer Ingleton: this beautiful country inn is one of the most affordable private room options in Ingleton.
+This beautiful country inn is one of the most affordable private room accommodation options in Ingleton.
 Additionally, Craven Heifer Ingleton is one of the most highly-rated options in the village.

-- Mid-range – The Wheatsheaf Inn: you’ll want to book The Wheatsheaf Inn if you want to stay in the most popular accommodation option in Ingleton.
+You’ll want to stay at The Wheatsheaf Inn if you want to stay at the most popular accommodation option in Ingleton.
 Indeed, this B&B is an excellent place to stay.

-- Luxury – The Marton Arms: the rustic-style Marton Arms is a brilliant country inn to stay at.
+The rustic-style Marton Arms is a brilliant country inn to stay at.
 It’s located just outside of the town of Ingleton.
 So, it’s the perfect place to stay if you’re after something a little more quiet and removed.
-You’re also just a stone’s throw away from the impressive Yordas Cave.
+You’re also close to Yordas Cave.

 Gear Essentials